kaayyt/Netflix-Data-Analysis-and-Basic-ML/README.md

 - `google.colab`: For file upload functionality when running the code in Google Colab.

 ## Conclusion
 This project provides an in-depth view of Netflix's content catalog, helping to identify trends, popular genres, and content distribution over time.
-By performing this analysis, we gain a better understanding of Netflix's offerings and the platform's content strategy.